Tanggamus Regency: Administrative districts

-Notes: (a) includes the 3 kelurahan of Baros, Kuripan and Pasar Madang. (b) includes the substantial island of Pulau Tabuan in the southern entrance to Semangka Bay, and three small offshore islands (Pulau Batucentigi, Pulau Batuputih and Pulau Karangputih).
+Notes: (a) includes the 3 kelurahan of Baros, Kuripan and Pasar Madang. (b) Pematang Sawa forms the entire west coast of Semangka Bay.

+(c) includes the substantial island of Pulau Tabuan in the southern entrance to Semangka Bay, and three small offshore islands (Pulau Batucentigi, Pulau Batuputih and Pulau Karangputih).

-(c) includes 25 small offshore islands. (d) includes the small offshore island of Pulau Batukerbau.
+(d) includes 25 small offshore islands. (e) includes the small offshore island of Pulau Batukerbau.

+The last-named four districts in the table above comprise the eastern coast of Semangka Bay (including its hinterland).

 History

 In the winter of 2009/2010, the regency suffered from flooding, which saw some 80 percent of the forest in Tanggamus severely damaged.
 Landslides occurred in the district of Semaka and the flooding drowned several elephants including one within the protected Bukit Barisan Selatan National Park and another at the Way Kerap dam in Tanggamus.

 Bukit Barisan Selatan National Park is a National Park in the area.
 A Tropical Forest World Heritage Site, Bukit Barisan has a total area of 3,568 km2.

 The district has a land area of 2,947.57 square km with a population density of around 227 people/square km, and was inaugurated on 3 January 1997, based on Law Number 2 of 1997.